Monday 30th January, 2023

 Having a conventional massage before competition is unlikely to increase your performance (1).
 However, according to the results of many clinical trials the application of vibration massage of 30-60 Hz before exercise will enhance strength (2,3), and increase the time taken for muscles to fatigue (4).
 We will discuss how to do this in the section on vibration massage.

-For more information please see our article Warm-ups: a guide to the best massages, stretches and exercises .
+For more information please see our article Warm-ups: a guide to reducing injuries, increasing performance, and reducing post exercise soreness .

 Massages after a workout or competition